 2.2 By land

 You can enter Kyrgyzstan overland from China, Kazakhstan (read the border report here), Uzbekistan (report coming soon) and Tajikistan.

 For more info about the different border crossings, go to this page on Caravanistan.

 3. Which vaccinations are required for Kyrgyzstan?

 You don’t need any compulsory vaccinations to travel in Kyrgyzstan.
-However, vaccinations for Hepatitis A and Typhoid are recommended, especially if you are staying with friends or relatives, visiting smaller cities or rural areas, or if you are an adventurous eater.
+However, vaccinations for Hepatitis A and Typhoid are recommended, especially if you are visiting smaller cities or rural areas, or if you are an adventurous eater.